bxparks/AUnit/README.md

 ```

 The flash memory consumption on an 8-bit AVR may go up by 20-25% for medium to
 large tests.
-On Teensy ARM or ESP8266, the increased memory size probably does
+On Teensy ARM, ESP8266 or ESP32, the increased memory size probably
-not matter too much because these microcontrollers have far more flash and
+does not matter too much because these microcontrollers have far more flash and
 static memory.

 ### Defining the Tests